The Ancient Spanish Monastery in North Miami Beach, Florida is beautiful, and it is also considered the biggest jigsaw puzzle in history!

 Then in 1952, one year after Hearst’s death, two entrepreneurs purchased the stones to create a tourist attraction.
 After 19 months and about $1.5 million dollars (today that would be about $20 million dollars!), the monastery was put back together.
 In 1953 the monastery was called “the biggest jigsaw puzzle in history” by Time magazine.
 In 1964, the cloisters were purchased by Colonel Robert Pentland, Jr, a philanthropist who presented them to the Bishop of Florida.
 Since then, it has been an active church with services on Sundays and throughout the week.

 As I entered the cloisters, I marveled at the fact that these incredible buildings had been taken apart and put back together.
 It must have been a very frustrating and satisfying project, all at the same time.

 Besides religious services, the monastery often has private events like weddings, concerts, and even film and photo shoots.
 Did you know Catherine Zeta-Jones filmed a dance number for Rock of Ages in the chapel?
 And remember the movie Ace Ventura?
 Some scenes were shot on the grounds of the monastery.
-So although they are open every day, I would recommend calling ahead to make sure they are open.
+So, again, I would recommend calling ahead to make sure they are open.